i2p/i2p.www/i2p2www/blog/2015/08/20/I2PCon_Mission_Accomplished.draft.rst

 {% trans -%}
 I2PCon has been a giant success.
-For us, the I2P contributors, it represent a leap forward in terms of what we're capable of pulling off as a community, how we communicate the usecases of I2P and reach out to privacy conscious individuals.
+For us, the I2P contributors, it represents a leap forward in terms of what we're capable of pulling off as a community, how we communicate the usecases of I2P and reach out to privacy conscious individuals.